-Vacant, 3rd Congressional District; and
+Vacant, 1st Congressional District; and

-Vacant, 4th Congressional District
+Vacant, 4th Congressional District.

-The LHSC administers projects in accordance with the Highway Safety Act of 1966 (Public Law 89 564) and guidelines promulgated by the NHTSA and the FHWA.
+The LHSC administers projects in accordance with the Highway Safety Act of 1966 (Public Law 89 564) and guidelines promulgated by the NHTSA.
 Louisiana projects support the seven National Priority Safety Programs identified by NHTSA and Railroad Safety.